-The founding members of Election Reformers Network have worked to support more than a thousand election processes in scores of countries over a thirty-year period, with organizations such as Democracy International, International Foundation for Electoral Systems, National Democratic Institute, and The Carter Center.
+The founding members of Election Reformers Network have worked to support hundreds of election processes in scores of countries over a thirty-year period, with organizations such as Democracy International, International Foundation for Electoral Systems, National Democratic Institute, and The Carter Center.

 This work focused on supporting the range of institutions critical to democracy including civic organizations, political parties, election administration and legislative bodies.
 Our approach emphasized nonpartisanship and did not prioritize any particular country (such as the US) as a model.